Low-Rank Approximation and Completion of Positive Tensors: Tensor Completion

 However, we can make a direct comparison in the special case of rank-1 tensors (where $\pi = \text{rank}_\boxplus(\cdot) = 1$).
-For this particular case, we have that existing convex optimization-based approaches need $O(r^{\lceil p/2\rceil})$ measurements while our approach only needs $O((rp^2)^{1+\zeta})$, for any $\zeta > 0$, measurements (since $m \leq p$).
+In this case, existing convex optimization-based approaches need $O(r^{\lceil p/2\rceil})$ measurements while our approach only needs $O((rp^2)^{1+\zeta})$, for any $\zeta > 0$, measurements (since $m \leq p$).
 Restated, our approach requires a polynomial in $p$ number of measurements, while existing approaches need an exponential in $p$ number of measurements.
-It is worth mentioning that our approach is essentially a quadratic factor away from the NP-hard formulation, which needs $O(rp)$ measurements in this special case.
+Also, our approach is essentially a quadratic factor away from the NP-hard formulation, which needs $O(rp)$ measurements in this case.
+Methods based on the tensor nuclear norm need $O(r^{p/2})$ measurements \cite{yuan2015,yuan2016}, while methods based on the higher-order power method \cite{uschmajew2015} can achieve the information theoretic limit $O(rp)$ whenever the algorithm converges to a global optimum.